elkanatovey/dataLink_relay/example/README.md

 # Clusterlink relay demo
-The executables in the below subdirectories run a demo echo server
+The executables in the below subdirectories run a demo echo server/MTLS echo server.
 ### General workflow: